rzarr/SLIPPER-docs/Files/Calibration_8cxx.md

 ---
 title: src/Calibration.cxx
+summary: File containing the main function of the Calibration executable.

 ---

 # src/Calibration.cxx

+File containing the main function of the Calibration executable.
+[More...](#detailed-description)

 ## Functions

 |                | Name           |
 | -------------- | -------------- |
 | int | **[main](/Files/Calibration_8cxx.md#function-main)**(int argc, char ** argv) |

+## Detailed Description

+File containing the main function of the Calibration executable.

+**Author**: R. Zarrella

+This executable calls the [TOFWallCalibration](/Classes/classTOFWallCalibration.md) class to produce the dE and TOF calibration maps for SC-TW measurements.
+This script has been studied for data samples acquired before the GSI2021 campaign, so the [TOFWallCalibration](/Classes/classTOFWallCalibration.md) class does not work on more recent samples.
+This stems from the change in the calibration approach which, for the GSI2021 campaign, uses the dE peaks of nuclear fragments instead of different primary beams.

 ## Functions Documentation